jpdias/jpdias.github.io/_posts/2021-03-20-yet-another-rpi-cluster.md

 For configuring Grafana to retrieve data from Prometheus, go to Data Sources and add a new Prometheus data source, specifying the name of the container as the connection string, `prometheus`.

 For building the main dashboard with all the metrics on Grafana, I used as base the [Node Exporter for Prometheus Dashboard](https://grafana.com/grafana/dashboards/11074?pg=dashboards&plcmt=featured-sub1) by [starsliau](https://github.com/starsliao/Prometheus).
 However, some minor changes were required: add a panel with the different RPis temperatures and modify the `Job` drop-down to let all jobs (since each RPi is a different job).
+You can find the modified version in this [gist](https://gist.github.com/jpdias/87475dba768224e8fa50fd6354a3ad21).

 <center>
 <img style="max-width: 100%;" src="/images/picluster/grafana.png"/>